CJanecka/Projects_and_CTFs/BootCon: Social Engineering with SET/README.md

 The motives behind social engineering attacks vary, and attackers may choose their targets based on different objectives.

   + **Financial Gain:**
+    - Serves as a primary motive; where attackers aim to exploit individuals, employees, organizations, or government entities for monetary benefit(s).
+This may involve tactics like phishing for banking credentials, engaging in identity theft, orchestrating ransomware attacks, or defrauding individuals and government entities.

   + **Espionage:**
+    - Adversaries may foucs on individuals, employees, organizations, or government entities; to acquire classified or proprietary data for economic, political, or military advantage.
+This is frequently driven by nation-state and corporate actors; where attackers aim to gain a competitive edge, or influence geopolitical landscapes, through covert information gathering.

   + **Information Manipulation:**
   + **Disruption and Sabotage:**
   + **Reputational Damage:**